 When you arrange financing in advance of visiting the dealership you have a better chance of getting the best deal.

-Before you walk into a dealership you can get an idea of the interest rates, loan term and monthly payments you will qualify for based on your credit score.
+Before you walk into a dealership you can get an idea of the interest rates, loan terms and monthly payments you will qualify for based on your credit score.
 When you already know what rates you qualify for, you can go into the dealership with the assurance that you are getting the best deal.

 Lower stress levels